vanHeemstraDesigns/storyboarder/README.md

 ![Playground](https://github.com/vanHeemstraDesigns/storyboarder/raw/master/LinuxAcademy_Playground.PNG)

 Follow the instructions on-screen to create your first server.
-Please select Ubuntu 14 Trusty Tahr LTS as the distribution, otherwise, some of the commands used in this guide won’t work properly.
+Please select CentOS as the distribution, otherwise, some of the commands used in this guide won’t work properly.

 ![Playground](https://github.com/vanHeemstraDesigns/storyboarder/blob/master/LinuxAcademy_New_Server.PNG)